 The rising popularity of voice assistant technology has contributed to the global mobile commerce market growth.

 More people have become dependent on voice assistants during the pandemic.
 Adapt to this change by optimizing your store for voice search.
 Doing so will let you personalize the shopping experience of each visitor.

 Pay attention to the local SEO and utilize long-tail keywords to make your online store easily discoverable via voice search.

 13. Amazon’s shopping app ranked first among iOS users and second among Android users (Statista).

 If running your own website seems like a hassle, consider choosing a selling plan on Amazon and building your brand there.

-- Mobile users spend 90% of their mobile time in apps.
+14. Mobile users spend 88% of their mobile time in apps (eMarketer).

 This contrast is particularly apparent in consumer buying behavior.
 Mobile users spend an average of 201.8 minutes/month online shopping via mobile applications.
-In comparison, mobile users only spend 10.9 minutes/month doing so on websites.
+In comparison, people only spend 10.9 minutes/month doing so on websites.

-63% of consumers prefer mobile apps over websites because they find the former more convenient.
+63% of consumers prefer mobile apps over mobile sites because they find the former more convenient.
 57% of consumers claim speed as the main reason for this preference, while 40% of consumers like that apps store their settings.

-Furthermore, mobile apps have higher average conversion rates and order values than desktop and mobile sites.
-If you have a mobile online store, developing a mobile app will improve your customers’ shopping experience and increase sales.
+Furthermore, mobile apps have higher average conversion rates and order value than desktop and mobile websites.
+If you have a mobile online store, developing a mobile app will improve your customers’ shopping experience and increase eCommerce sales.